zaiste/asana_rb/README.md

 # AsanaRb

-AsanaRb is a simple Ruby wrapper for Asana API.
+AsanaRb is a simple, lightweight Ruby wrapper for Asana API.

 ## Installation